 - Real estate owned in other states

-Although most estates fall well below the need to consider estate taxes in Colorado, the same is not true if the client owns real estate in other states or could be considered a resident of another state.
-For those large estates or those cases where the laws of other states must be considered, we offer the following services:
+Although most estates fall well below the need to consider estate taxes in the state of Colorado, the same is not true if the client owns real estate in other states — or could be considered a resident of another state.
+For those large estates, or cases where the laws of other states must be considered, we offer the following services:

-- Personal Transfer Tax Planning (Gift, Estate, and Generation-Skipping): Effect the transfer of one’s estate during life and after death to minimize federal and state estate tax losses.
+- Personal Transfer Tax Planning (Gift, Estate, and Generation-Skipping).
+This will affect the transfer of one’s estate during life and after death to minimize federal and state estate tax losses.

 - Specific planning around the generation-skipping tax liabilities.

-- Planning to preserve the family wealth with by long-term trusts, “dynasty trusts,” and planned giving vehicles such as split-interest charitable trusts.
+- Planning to preserve the family wealth by establishing long-term trusts, “dynasty trusts” and planned giving trusts (such as split-interest charitable trusts).

-- In so doing, the client may benefit from a current income-tax charitable deduction, even though the client’s estate is less than would be expected to benefit from an estate tax charitable deduction.
+- Is it appropriate you to make a lifetime gift to a split-interest charitable trust, reserving the income for life, with the remainder to charity?
+Note that in so doing, you may benefit from a current income-tax charitable deduction, even though your estate is less than would be expected to benefit from an estate tax charitable deduction.

-- The remainder after the lifetime income could go to a charity selected by the client, or could be set up so that his / her children could choose the charity.
+- The remainder after deducting the lifetime income could go to a charity selected by you or could be set up so that your children could choose the charity.

 - The lifetime income tax deduction could produce sufficient income tax savings, allowing a lifetime gift to those who would have inherited if the gift had not been made.

-- How about setting up a charitable “donor-advised fund”?
-In doing so, the donor receives the immediate tax deduction from a large charitable gift to a public charity.
-The donor can also periodically select charities.
+- Setting up a charitable “donor-advised fund”.
+By doing this, the donor receives the immediate tax deduction from a large charitable gift to a public charity.
+The donor also has the choice to periodically select different charities.
 After the donor’s death, the donor’s children can continue as the donor-advisors.

 Estate Planning Questions?
 Call Us Today